aureumapes/srmp-public/manual.md

 <details>
 <summary>Not recieving rewards from the exchange/trades</summary>
-This bug should be fixed in version 1510 and upward thanks to Twirlbug
+This bug should be fixed in version 1510 and upward thanks to [Twirlbug](https://github.com/Twirlbug).
 </details>

 <details>